Requirements

 In order to be admitted to the MSc programme, the applicants have to comply with a number of requirements regarding:

 The minimum requirement to access the MSc programme is a 3-year undergraduate degree, a 3-year diploma or a foreign qualification degree that is recognized as eligible according to current regulations.
-For info regarding the eligibility of foreign diplomas/degrees, please check the following website: http://www.cimea.it/en/index.aspx.
+For info regarding the eligibility of foreign diplomas/degrees and country-specific requirements, please visit this page.

-Students who are in possession of the necessary curricular requirements and who have adequate personal preparation but who have not obtained their BSc degree within the normal deadline set for enrolment in the course will be eligible for conditional enrolment.
-Conditional enrolment, notwithstanding the previsions set forth in the Student Regulations of the University of Pavia, gives students the right to attend lessons in the initial period of the first semester but not to undertake examinations until they have fully registered after the conferment of their BSc degree, in any case no later than October 31.
+Candidates who are in possession of the necessary curricular requirements and have an appropriate personal preparation, but who have not obtained their BSc degree within the deadline set for the enrollment in the course, will be eligible for conditional enrollment.
+Conditional enrollment, despite the previsions set forth by the Student Regulations of the University of Pavia, gives students the right to attend lessons during the initial period of the first semester but not to undertake examinations until they have fully registered after the achievement of their BSc degree, in any case no later than October 31.
 If students have still not graduated by October 31, they forfeit to all intents and purposes their enrolment in the Master’s course and are automatically refunded the amount paid in enrolment fees, excluding stamp duty.

 The admission Committee will make sure that the applicant has successfully taken a sufficient number of courses in basic and specific disciplines related to the field of civil engineering.